DGTDept/Rachana/README.md

 ### Vanilla JavaScript

-CGDS components makes use of [bootstrap v5.1.3 js library](https://getbootstrap.com/docs/5.1/getting-started/javascript/) as an external dependency.
-If you only need the visual parts of CGDS, or if you are [using frontend frameworks like React](https://react.designsystem.tech.gov.kh), you do not need to import this.
+Rachana components makes use of [bootstrap v5.1.3 js library](https://getbootstrap.com/docs/5.1/getting-started/javascript/) as an external dependency.

 >`@govtechsg/sgds` uses `bootstrap-icons` for certain components like Form but it is not ship with it.
 Install `bootstrap-icons` or use CDN if you need it.
 Please refer to [bootstrap-icons](bootstrap-icons) for usage instructions.